Two sprints before next playtest; limited settings controls

 Here’s a concrete example.
 When a player hovers or focuses Invert Look (Horizontal), they get a short description plus a visual preview of how camera motion changes.
 That empowers informed decisions—recognition, not guesswork—and the interaction stays quick.

-Accessibility: subtitles and readability
+Subtitles and readability

 I pushed accessibility improvements into the base design: adjustable subtitle size, a backing so text stays readable on any background, and speaker labels so you always know who’s talking.
 Critical for low-vision players, noisy environments, and anyone playing without sound.

-Accessibility: HUD personalization
+HUD personalization

 I also added HUD customization for key elements.
 Letting players tune visibility and placement supports different visual needs and boosts immersion by giving control where it matters.